-Cooperation between Dutch company Goudsmit Magnetics of Waalre and German company Sortatec has resulted in a mobile metal separator that separates both ferrous and non-ferrous metals from bulk flows.
+Cooperation between Goudsmit Magnetics and German company Sortatec has resulted in a mobile metal separator that separates both ferrous and non-ferrous metals from bulk flows.
 The magnetic separator is easy to position in the right place and is designed for coarse bulk flows such as shredded wood.
 Both ferrous parts, such as nails, screws, staples and hinges, as well as non-ferrous parts, such as door handles and strips, must be removed from this waste.

 The result is three separate material flows – ferrous, non-ferrous and clean (inert) bulk material – which is suitable for reuse.
 In addition to wood, the mobile machine is also suitable for construction and demolition waste, refuse-derived fuels and industrial waste, among other things.